 As for Unger, he remains in prison at age 64, having been reconvicted in June of this year after another trial.

-The knowledgeable attorneys of Brassel, Alexander & Rice, LLC have extensive experience defending individuals that have been charged with serious crimes in Maryland such as rape or murder.
-If you or someone you know has been charged with a crime in Maryland, contact the attorneys of Brassel, Alexander & Rice, LLC today.
+The knowledgeable attorneys of Brassel Alexander, LLC have extensive experience defending individuals that have been charged with serious crimes in Maryland such as rape or murder.
+If you or someone you know has been charged with a crime in Maryland, contact the attorneys of Brassel Alexander, LLC today.